 NEVER ATTEMPT QUITTING CITALOPRAM COLD TURKEY

-If a person does start taking SSRI medications, one must be extremely careful when coming off them because of their invasive disruption.
+If a person does start taking SSRI medications, one must be extremely careful when coming off them because of their invasive disruption to the fine wiring of the CNS.
+Think of pulling out a frayed electrical cord from a live socket.
+With knowledge, preparation, and correct guidance, one can solve such problems safely.

 Alternatives to citalopram include: